Gidi Markuszower: Political career

 In 2021, Markuszower referred to the Dutch immigration policy as a "major crime against the Dutch people," for which those politicians responsible should be tried by a tribunal.
-When Ukrainian refugees entered the Netherlands following Russia's invasion of the country, he complained that the Netherlands was paying their rent and utilities.
+When Ukrainian refugees entered the Netherlands following Russia's invasion of the country, he complained that the Netherlands was paying for their rent and utilities.
 Markuszower has voiced his support of a proposed Israeli annexation of the West Bank, and he has met with Yossi Dagan, chair of the Shomron Regional Council.
-He has advocated ending money transfers of the European Union to Palestinian organizations in the West Bank.
+He has advocated ending money transfers of the European Union to Palestinian organisations in the West Bank.

 Markuszower received a third House term in the 2023 general election, and he has served as the PVV's spokesperson for migration, asylum, and terrorism before changing to European affairs.
-He was selected to serve as Minister of Asylum and Migration and as First Deputy Prime Minister in June 2024 as part of the Schoof cabinet, but Geert Wilders withdrew his nomination shortly after as a result of his background check by the AIVD.
+He was selected by Wilders to serve as Minister of Asylum and Migration and as First Deputy Prime Minister in June 2024 as part of the Schoof cabinet, but Wilders withdrew his nomination shortly after due to the results of his background check by the AIVD.
 Markuszower called his situation Kafkaesque.

+On 20 January 2026, Markuszower left the PVV with six other MPs over disagreements about Wilders's leadership and the party's direction.
+They formed the Markuszower Group, later renamed as De Nederlandse Alliantie (DNA; 'The Dutch Alliance').

+On 15 May 2026 Markuszower said in an interview with Bob Sneevliet of media platform Left Laser that Palestinian refugees should be prevented from entering the Netherlands to apply for asylum, "with maximum violence, maybe even more violence than from where they came."
+This sparked outrage in the country and led to a report being filed for incitement to violence.

 Personal life

 Markuszower is a descendant of a prominent Jewish family that held many administrative positions within the Jewish community in the Netherlands.
-For example, his father was chairman of Jewish Special Education for many years, and his brother was chairman of the Nieuw Israëlitisch Weekblad.
+His father was chairman of Jewish Special Education for many years, and his brother was chairman of the Nieuw Israëlitisch Weekblad.
 Markuszower has family in Israel and visits the country often.
 He speaks fluent Hebrew.

-Markuszower has also devoted many years to serving the Jewish community in the Netherlands.
-For example, he has been administratively involved in The Jewish Community of Amsterdam (NIHS) and Bij Leven en Welzijn.
-Additionally, he has been a member of the Centraal Joods Overleg, a spokesperson for Likud Netherlands, director of Jewish youth organizations such as Bnei Akiva and various student associations, and treasurer of the Dutch Israelite Denomination.